 Today, technology eliminates the need to create and manually update one-off visual maps.
 Instead, relationship mapping software tools create insights that are kept up-to-date automatically and delivered via email and mobile, the platforms sales and business development people use ubiquitously.

-The table stakes for modern relationship mapping
+The foundation for relationship mapping is automation

 Since modern relationship mapping is essentially automated relationship intelligence, there first needs to be actual intelligence to automate.

-It’s not uncommon for companies in professional services, legal services, and financial services – the industries that benefit most from relationship mapping tools – to encounter issues with CRM adoption.
+It’s not uncommon for companies in professional services, legal services, and financial services—the industries that benefit most from relationship mapping tools—to encounter issues with CRM adoption.
 This is a major roadblock because clean, timely data must go into the CRM if relationship intelligence is going to come out of it.